 - Regular auditing of conformance with internal standards and permit requirements at a site and corporate level

-- Independent reviews by third party independent experts.
+- Independent reviews by third-party independent experts.

 In June 2019 we responded to the Investor Mining and Tailings Safety Initiative from the Church of England Pension Board and Swedish Council on Ethics for the AP Public Pension Fund.
 We provided this letter of response and supporting information (updated 28 August 2019).
 In November 2019, the Investor Mining and Tailings Safety Initiative reported on the responses to the disclosure request in November 2019.

-The types of tailings storage facilities we have
+The types of TSFs we have

-We utilise four methods of tailings storage
+At OceanaGold we utilise four methods of tailings storage:

-- Downstream construction
+- Downstream construction;

-- Downstream construction with upstream lift
+- Downstream construction with upstream lift;

-- Paste backfill underground
+- Paste backfill underground.

 Downstream construction with upstream lift